 We will compare your countable earnings to the SGA earnings guidelines.
-If your monthly countable earnings average more than \$1,000 (in 2011), we will determine that your work is SGA unless there is evidence that you are not rendering significant services in the month.
-If your monthly countable earnings average less than \$1,000, we will decide that your work is not SGA.
+If your monthly countable earnings average more than \$1,040 (in 2013), we will determine that your work is SGA unless there is evidence that you are not rendering significant services in the month.
+If your monthly countable earnings average less than \$1,040, we will decide that your work is not SGA.

 If you are self-employed and your disability is blindness, we decide SGA based on whether you have received a substantial income from the business and rendered significant services to the business.
 We make this determination using your countable earnings.
-We also use your countable earnings to determine whether your work is SGA and we can reinstate benefits during the Extended Period of Eligibility (see page 29).
+We also use your countable earnings to determine whether your work is SGA and we can reinstate benefits during the EPE (see page 27).